 Airport ID Training & Issuance:When the applicant has cleared the required checks, the appropriate testing can be done.
 Testing hours are 8:00 AM – 3:30 PM.
 No appointments; walk-ins only.

 Training Time:AOA training – approximately 1 hour 15 minutes

 Secured/Sterile Area – approximately 1 hour 15 minutes

 Call (406) 657-8498 during regular business hours for questions or additional information.

 At BIL, the airlines are requesting that passengers arrive a minimum of an hour and a half to two hours before their scheduled departure to allow time to check in and go through passenger screening.
 The Terminal Building opens at 4:00 am.

 No Parking in Front of Terminal

 No unattended vehicles are allowed in front of the Terminal Building.
 Quick passenger drop-offs and pick-ups are allowed, but you must move your vehicle immediately afterwards.
 Fines – Parking tickets are now $25 per City Ordinance.

-Security screening of passengers at all commercial airports in the United States is the responsibility of the Transportation Security Administration (TSA).
+Security screening of passengers and baggage at all commercial airports in the United States is the responsibility of the Transportation Security Administration (TSA).
 For information on the latest security guidelines, security related travel tips and information, lists of permitted and prohibited items, and answers to frequently asked security questions, please visit the TSA’s Website at http://www.tsa.gov/traveler-information.
 Only ticketed passengers are allowed past passenger security checkpoints.
 Some airlines may issue special companion passes to non-travelers assisting travelers with disabilities or children traveling alone that allow them to accompany passengers with special needs to the airline gates.
 Check directly with the airline to see what options may be available.